wildgeodude/hoot_static_files/README.md

 Let's use an example where I want to add `https://example.com/symptom-checker` to the symptom checker file.

 In my code changes I would add `https://example.com/symptom-checker/*` to the symptom checker file.

-Then in my pull request description I would also provide a description detailing that the although main website is a general website about health and wellness, it's any page under the `/symptom-checker` path that we want to block access to.
+Then in my pull request description I would also provide some notes detailing that the although main website is a general website about health and wellness, it's any page under the `/symptom-checker` path that we want to block access to.

 ## How to raise an issue
 Simply go to issues on this repository and submit a new issue.
 Please go into as much detail as possible.